fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Īsā (AS) will remain on earth for forty years after killing the Dajjāl and then pass away.
 The Muslims will offer the funeral prayer for him, and bury him.

-For details, see #Isa will return to the Earth and defeat Dajjal.

 </details><details><summary>

 ## Apostles (Disciples of Jesus)